i-saurabha-23/ToDo_App_SE_Media/README.md

 - Bottom sheet for adding tasks
 - Dismissible task cards with swipe gestures
 - Smooth transitions and animations

-## Project Structure

-### Core Layer
-Contains application-wide utilities, constants, error handling, and base classes.

-### Domain Layer
-Houses the business logic of the application, including entities, repository interfaces and use cases.

-### Data Layer
-Manages data operations and external services, containing repository implementations, models and data sources.

-### Presentation Layer
-Handles UI components, state management, and user interactions.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments